Categories

 9. Place soybeans in glass bowl, stir in 1 tiny spoon of Nattomo, mix well, add 2 Tbsp of broth, stir more

-10. Cover bowl with plastic wrap, and punch holes with sharp knife, or toothpick
+10. Cover bowl with plastic wrap, and punch holes with sharp knife

 11. Add 1 cup hot water to bottom of Instant Pot